isomerpages/moe-loyangviewsec/pages/Announcements.md

 ### Live On Festival 2021

 We are pleased to announce that our student has emerged as one of the winners for LOF 2021 – Essay Competition!
 You may click on this [link](/happy-days-at-lvss/Student-Achievements/permalink/) for more information.

+### COVID-19 Vaccination for Students

+The details for the COVID-19 Vaccination for students have been posted in the page below, thank you.